METAPOETICS IV/VI

 they're pondering a paternity suit,

-plan to make me get a DNA test.
+plan to make me take a DNA test.

 SS-DNA4-50